 Another example includes a social or medical need, such as your child needing a particular type of care that is better dealt with at your preferred school.
 Whatever reason for appeal, make sure to collect as much information and evidence as possible to support it.
 This can include documentation containing medical needs, transport costs, and so on, which you’ll be able to submit with the appeal to strengthen your case.

-Appeals are usually held in person, which isn't totally possible this year given the current government restrictions on social gatherings.
-Due to COVID-19, appeals are likely to take longer and may happen via video conferencing, so don’t be alarmed if things aren’t progressing as quickly as expected.
+Appeals are usually held in person, which isn’t totally possible this year given the current government restrictions on social gatherings.
+Due to COVID-19, appeals are likely to take longer than usual.
+They may happen via video conferencing, so don’t be alarmed if things aren’t progressing as quickly as expected.
 You can keep up to date with official government updates about appealing here.
 There are expected to be unavoidable delays to processing school appeals this year.
 Once you submit your appeal it will be acknowledged, but you may not immediately be offered an appeal hearing date.
 If that’s the case, just keep hanging in there.
 Once you’ve had a hearing, the decision is usually sent within 5 working days – but again, don’t be surprised if things take a little longer this year.

 It’s completely natural to be anxious leading up to the 16th.
 The key thing to remember is that there are thousands of parents in the same boat at the moment, and there are lots of options available if you don’t get your first place.